Degree-corrected distribution-free model for community detection in weighted networks: Experimental Results

 \texttt{Experiment 1[a]: Changing $\rho$.} Let $\sigma^{2}_{A}=4$, and $\rho$ range in $\{1,2,\ldots,10\}$.
-In top left panel of Figure \ref{EX}, we plot the error against $\rho$.
+In panel (a) of Figure \ref{EX}, we plot the error against $\rho$.
 For larger $\rho$, we get denser networks, and the two methods perform better.
 When $\rho$ is larger than 5, nDFA outperforms DFA.
+Meanwhile, Experiment 1[a] generates totally $10\times 100=1000$ adjacency matrices, where $10$ is the cardinality of $\{1,2,\ldots,10\}$, and 100 is the repetition for each $\rho$.
+Among the 1000 adjacency matrices, we calculate $R_{E_{Q}(DFA,nDFA)}$ based on DFA and nDFA. $R_{E_{Q}(DFA,nDFA)}$ for Experiment 1[a] is reported in Table \ref{SimulatedQ}, and we see that $R_{E_{Q}(DFA,nDFA)}$ is $82.59\%$ (a value much larger than 50\%), suggesting the effectiveness of the general modularity.
+Similar illustrations on the calculation of $R_{E_{Q}(DFA,nDFA)}$ hold for other simulated experiments in this paper.

 \texttt{Experiment 1[b]: Changing $\sigma^{2}_{A}$.} Let $\rho=10$, and $\sigma^{2}_{A}$ range in $\{1,2,\ldots,10\}$.
-In top right panel of Figure \ref{EX}, we plot the error against $\sigma^{2}_{A}$.
+In panel (b) of Figure \ref{EX}, we plot the error against $\sigma^{2}_{A}$.
 For larger $\sigma^{2}_{A}$, theoretical upper bound of $\hat{f}$ is larger for nDFA as shown by the first bullet given after Corollary \ref{cor}.
 Thus, the increasing error of nDFA when $\sigma^{2}_{A}$ increases is consistent with our theoretical findings.
-Meanwhile, the numerical results also tell us that nDFA significantly outperforms DFA since DFA always performs poor when there exists degree heterogeneity for each node.
+Meanwhile, the numerical results also tell us that nDFA significantly outperforms DFA since DFA always performs poor when there exists node heterogeneity for each node.